Äiwoo language: Verbal derivation

 Verbs beginning with the phonemes /v/ and /w/ are defined as causative verbs.
 Causative verbs are made by combining a causative prefix to the letters /v/ and /w/.
 In the Äiwoo language, the two causative prefixes are wâ- and vä-.

 Prepositions

 In the Äiwoo language, ngä and go are two important prepositions. ngä translates to 'in, at, on, to, from', while go corresponds to 'for, with, because of'.

 Pronouns

 Pronouns are words that take the place of nouns.
 An example of a pronoun is iu ‘I’.

 Possessive Markers

 Possessive markers are used after a noun to show the possessor of a person, place or thing.

 Relational markers

 Similarly to possessive markers, relational markers are used to show relations between a noun and something else.

 Demonstratives

 Äiwoo demonstrative can cover several syntactic functions, but all share the property of distinguishing between a ‘here, close by’ and a ‘there, far away’ form.

 Conjunctions

 Conjunctions are used to link together phrases or clauses.

 Quantifiers

 Quantifiers are words that are used to show quantity.

 Interjections

-Interjections are adjectives that are used by themselves without the need of other descriptives words.
+Interjections are adjectives that are used by themselves without the need of other descriptive words.